 7. Ergonomic Grips Rock

 Never used Ergon grips?
-What about ESI chunky silicone grips?
-No?
 Well, you’re missing out.
 The unique shape of these grips offers a more comfortable hand fit than any bar tape I’ve ever come across.
+For a sweptback handlebar, check out the Ergon GC1!

 8. MTB Shifters And Derailleurs Work Flawlessly Together (Obvs 🙄)

 I’ve written countless resources about how to mate road shifters with MTB derailleurs (they’re mostly incompatible).
 The aim of this pursuit is to get low climbing gears on a bike with road shifters.
 But you know what?
-If you skip on the drop bars, this becomes a non-issue as component manufacturers have designed MTB shifters to work flawlessly with… err, MTB derailleurs and wide range cassettes.
+If you skip on the drop bars, this becomes a non-issue as component manufacturers have designed MTB shifters to work flawlessly with… MTB derailleurs and wide-range cassettes.

 9. Rohloff/Pinion Shifter Compatibility